matindi/documentation/README.md

 ## The object database
 ![object](https://github.com/matindi/documentation/blob/master/banks.png)

+ - The diagram above is a pictorial representation of the object database.
+This shows us how the various ojects stored by git are linked to each other.
  - NB : The text in brackets below refers to objects.
  - In the image above, we can start with (1177).
 Our first commit be4d points to the root of our project.
  - Commit (bed4) then then contains the list directory and the banks.txt file.